Urea Nitrogen Clearance (Urine)

 What other tests might I have along with this test?

-Your healthcare provider may also order blood tests, usually within 48 hours of this test.
+You may have blood tests, usually within 48 hours of this test.
 These tests may include:

 Blood albumin-to-creatinine ratio

-Your provider may also order a kidney X-ray or a kidney biopsy.
-For a biopsy, a tiny piece of your kidney tissue is removed and looked at.
+You may also have a kidney X-ray or a kidney biopsy.
+For a biopsy, a tiny piece of your kidney tissue is removed and checked with a microscope.

 What do my test results mean?